kelset/kelset.github.io/content/posts/youtube-debug-mind-00.md

 ---
-title: "📹  Tech Burnout & Mental Health: Software Engineers Tackle Your Biggest Concerns | UMHP S01E00"
+title: "📹 Tech Burnout & Mental Health: Software Engineers Tackle Your Biggest Concerns | debug:mind | S01E00 "
 date: 2023-10-10
 externalUrl: "https://www.youtube.com/watch?v=zBkHoK235CI"
 summary: "Lorenzo (aka “kelset”, Senior Software Engineer in Microsoft) and Roberto (aka “empijei”, ex-Google engineer specialised in webspecs and infosec) discuss mental health in the tech industry and the importance of open source software for World Mental Health Day 2023.
 They answer questions from followers about burnout, imposter syndrome, work-life balance, and how to support their own mental wellbeing as software engineers... and humans."